nbw/japan/content/posts/geography.md

 ![tokyo](/img/6/facebook.png)

-rokyo isn't on the list, which confused me. **Tokyo is a city right?**
+Tokyo isn't on the list, which confused me. **Tokyo is a city right?**

 This is all to say that I don't really know a lot about Japanese geography.
 So strap in and hold onto your butts.
 It's time for a geography lesson.